Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 print(decoded_text) ## Hello

-Garbled text occurs when data encoded in one encoding is decoded using a different or incorrect encoding.
-The following are best practices to prevent garbling.
+Garbled text occurs when data encoded in different character encodings is decoded inappropriately.
+The following are best practices to prevent garbled text.

-3. Add error handling If errors occur during encoding or decoding, you can handle them by specifying error-handling behavior.
+If errors occur during encoding or decoding, you can set up error handling to avoid them.

 try: